thephpleague/url/4.0/services/scheme-registration.md

 // the 'telnet' scheme is now supported
 ~~~

-Once you have instantiated a registry object you can specify it as an optional argument to the `Url\Scheme` object constructor or one of the `League\Uri\Url` named constructor.
+Once you have instantiated a registry object you can specify it as an optional argument to the `Uri\Scheme` object constructor or one of the `League\Uri\Url` named constructor.

 ~~~php
 use League\Uri\Scheme;